sheremet-va/vi-fetch/README.md

 #### toHaveFetched

 If you want to check if `fetch` was called with appropriate URL and method at least once, you can use `toHaveFetched`.
+If you want to be more sure about returned response, you can pass it as optional argument.
+It will pass if any call returned this response.

 ```ts
 test('api was called', async () => {